 What did you expect, Nancy Kerrigan?
-To come, compete and leave with both your legs?
+To come, compete in Detroit and leave with both your legs?
 What a simpleton.

 The city was embarrassed.
 My friends were embarrassed.
 I was embarrassed.
 We were in the middle of the millionth “Detroit Renaissance” and crime was supposed to be behind us.
-Just one year before we finally got my aunt Bunny to calm down enough to have a decent meal in the city.
-On her first visit to me in college she dove under the table at Pegasus, a greek restaurant, when the waiter lit the Saganaki cheese on fire.
+Just one year before this I finally got my aunt Bunny to calm down enough to have dinner in the city.
+On her first visit to me in college she dove under the table at the Pegasus greek restaurant when the waiter lit Saganaki cheese on fire.
 Opah, Aunt Bunny.
 Opah.

 College Laundromat Days

 In my last few years of college I rented a townhouse with 3 friends near campus.
 It was a 3 bedroom, 2.5 bath, 80s-build in a development called Hidden Rivers.
 The joke was, “There’s a reason it’s hidden.”

 2 of my roommates took their laundry home on the weekends.
 My other roommate and I were not that organized.
 We did our cleaning in random segments and at random times, but managed to coordinate going to the laundromat together.